ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 weighting.
 By adjusting the weights in the loss function according to the new label distribution, we are incentivizing the model to pay more attention to certain classes that have become more common (or less common) in the new data.
-This helps align the modelâ€™s predictions more closely with the current reality, improving its performance on the new data.
+This helps align the model's predictions more closely with the current reality, improving its performance on the new data.